Correctional Officer

 Not really.

-Asked by Rose about 6 years ago
+Asked by in Boston almost 7 years ago

 I was interested in doing this sort of job at a juvi detention center.
 What kind of emotional mind frame do you go to work with?
 How do you set the boundaries between being stern yet compassionate?

-Asked by Becky almost 6 years ago
+Asked by Becky about 6 years ago

 It used to be easier to answer when people in juvenile deterntion were actually young, minor offenders.
 Now they are mostly violent, serious criminals who happened to have been under age when they committed their crimes.
 The helpful-rehabilitative model is dead and stinking.